softwarerero/meteor-accounts-t9n/README.md

 * `T9n.get('store.purchase');`
 * `T9n.get('error.accounts.User not found');`

-## Get a localized text in Handlebars
+## Get a localized text in a template

 `{{t9n code}}`

 Example: `{{t9n "store.purchase"}}`.

 If a translation is not found the key is displayed.
 To spot not translated keys a prefix and a postfix can surround the key, they default to ">" and "<" so a you would see ">nonExistantKey<".
 You can change the pre- and postfix:

 `T9n.missingPrefix = ">"`
 `T9n.missingPostfix = "<"`

+If you use `get` you can also suppress printing of the prefix and postfix if you set the second parameter to false (it defaults to true).
+`T9n.get code, false`

+## Get a localized text with parameters

+Optionally named parameters can be used, naming them allows for repetition.

+`T9n.get code, true, args `

+Example:

+  If you have a string defined as

+    'sentence': '@{subject} @{predicate} @{adverb} @{object}.
+Frische @{object} @{predicate} @{subject}.'

+  it would be posible to call `get` with an object like:

+    args =
+      subject: "Fischer's Fritz"
+      predicate: 'fischt'
+      object: 'Fische'
+      adverb: 'frische'

+    T9n.get sentence, true, args

+  and you should get a results like:

+    'Fischer's Fritz fischt frische Fische.
+Frische Fische fischt Fischer's Fritz.'

+  You must specify the second argument for prefix/postfix too, I am sorry.

 ## Define translations